 Pediatric anesthesia is one of three recognized postgraduate subspecialties of anesthesia.
 It requires an additional year of special training beyond that required for board certification in anesthesiology.
 Why is this an important consideration?
 The risks of anesthesia are greater in children than in adults.
 This is especially true for newborns, infants, and toddlers because they are more likely to develop complications during surgery.
 Children are at greater risk of having serious breathing problems and are less tolerant of blood loss.
 In addition, shock can be more difficult to recognize in children.

-The pediatric anesthesiologist has the specific expertise and knowledge to take appropriate measures if complications arise both in the operating and recovery rooms.
+The pediatric anesthesiologist has the specific expertise and knowledge to take appropriate measures if complications arise from pediatric anesthesia, surgery, or in recovery.
 Miami Children’s Hospital is one of only a select few hospitals nationwide to offer dedicated pediatric cardiac anesthesia.

 Miami Children’s Hospital’s approach to pediatric care involves the patient and the patient’s family, the entire medical and nursing team, and an extensive support system including child life specialists, social workers, volunteers, ‘doctor’ clowns, dog therapy volunteers, magicians, and more.
 These invaluable team members help to make the experience as pleasant as possible for all surgical patients and their families.
 To read more about MCH’s dedication to family-centered care, click here.